In this chapter:

 See section 15.6.2 for precautions to pertussis-containing vaccines, including DTaP‑IPV-HepB/Hib.

 Tetanus toxoid combination vaccines have not been associated with any safety concerns.
 Sterile abscesses and persistent nodules at the injection site may develop if the injection is not given deeply enough into the muscle.
 Mild discomfort or pain at the injection site persisting for up to a few days is common.

 The 1994 US Institute of Medicine review of adverse events from tetanus vaccine concluded that the evidence supported a link with brachial plexus neuropathy (brachial neuritis) at a rate of 0.5–1 per 100,000 doses within four weeks of immunisation.
 Occurrence of brachial neuritis following vaccination does not preclude the future use of a tetanus-toxoid containing vaccine in the same person.

-Severe local reactions (including large injection-site swelling, called Arthus reactions, which are presumed to be immune-complex mediated reactions) are hypersensitivity reactions that have been associated with older tetanus and diphtheria toxoid-containing vaccines.
+Severe local reactions (including large injection-site swelling) called Arthus reactions, immune-complex mediated hypersensitivity reactions that were associated with older tetanus and diphtheria toxoid-containing vaccines.
 Historical data on multiple doses of Td and tetanus toxoid vaccines indicate that hypersensitivity was associated with very high levels of pre‑existing antibody.[9, 30]

 No increased risk of GBS has been observed with use of tetanus toxoid-containing vaccines, and therefore a history of GBS is not a contraindication to receiving a tetanus toxoid-containing vaccine.
 However, out of prudence, it is recommended that having GBS within six weeks of a tetanus toxoid-containing vaccine is a precaution to receiving a further dose.[9, 30]